Canadian Science Policy Centre

 The adoption and adaptation of leading-edge technologies by Canadian firms results in greater productivity and innovation in our country.
 Governments support research and development and innovation to spark new inventions, train talent and develop intellectual property in order to improve productivity and competitiveness.
 However, Governments also support a range of institutions to encourage technology adoption to improve process innovation and productivity.
 These institutions provide access to technical experts and facilities through ongoing interactions with companies on issues ranging from product design and development, onboarding of the latest production software or machinery, acquiring new skills and methods of production, and refinement and innovation in production processes.
 This panel will talk about the importance of technology adoption for innovation and productivity, profile some examples of strategies underway to make firms aware of new technology and how to use it in their businesses.

-Moving to a net zero economy is a priority for Canada and federal support has been a key component in helping SMEs overcome the challenges they face to contribute innovative sustainable solutions to this end.
-The National Research Council of Canada, Industrial Research Assistance Program (NRC IRAP) has long been an integral part of Canada’s clean tech innovation ecosystem.
-This panel will provide an overview of NRC IRAP and hear from SMEs who have leveraged IRAP to bolster their R&D and grow their business, resulting in clean tech solutions for industry.
+Moving to a net zero economy is a priority for Canada.
+Federal support has been a key component in helping SMEs overcome the challenges they face to find innovative and sustainable solutions.
+The National Research Council of Canada, Industrial Research Assistance Program (NRC-IRAP) has long been an integral part of Canada’s cleantech innovation ecosystem.
+This panel provided an overview of the NRC-IRAP program and heard from SMEs who have leveraged IRAP to bolster their R&D and grow their business, resulting in cleantech solutions for industry.

 With the advent of, and improvements in quantum science, many countries are actively nurturing the growth of quantum technologies through national strategies and initiatives.
 The Government of Canada announced the development of a National Quantum Strategy in Budget 2021 to amplify Canada’s significant strength in quantum research, guide the development of the country’s quantum ecosystem and position Canada as a global leader in quantum technology space.
 Government agencies, companies, and academic institutes are pursuing use cases on how to apply quantum technologies to real world issues.
 Quantum technologies will lead to critical innovations in many fields, including the natural resources sector and hold the potential to significantly support Canada’s goals in climate actions and net-zero emissions.
 The natural resource sectors are potential end-users of quantum technologies such as quantum sensors, quantum materials, quantum computation and communication.
 There are emerging examples of how quantum technologies can be deployed in the natural resource sectors and support developments in clean technology and energy, sensing and imaging instruments.
 This panel will explore the potential for quantum technologies to support Canada’s climate actions, net zero targets and energy transitions.